Date & Time

 Karen Sherman currently serves as President of the Akilah Institute, Rwanda’s only women’s college, leading its strategy, growth, and partnerships.
 Prior to joining Akilah, Sherman was a senior executive at Women for Women International, an organization that helps women survivors of war to rebuild their lives.
 Sherman also served as the Executive Vice President at Counterpart International, an international nonprofit development organization that partners with local organizations to build inclusive, sustainable communities in which their people thrive.
 Sherman has been featured on BBC, CNBC Africa, Al Jazeera English, and Voice of America.

-Brick by Brick is available for purchase at:
+Brick by Brick is available for purchase here.
+Use code RLFANDF30 to get a 30% discount.

-This event is hosted by the Gerald R. Ford School of Public Policy, and co-sponsored by the African Studies Center.
+This event is hosted by the Gerald R. Ford School of Public Policy, and co-sponsored by the African Studies Center and the International Policy Center.